sanity-io/sanity-plugin-iframe-pane/README.md

-# sanity-plugin-iframe
+# sanity-plugin-iframe-pane

 Display any URL in a View Pane, along with helpful buttons to Copy the URL or open in a new tab.

 Accepts either a string or an async function to resolve a URL based on the current document.